-Ogontz is a beautiful 300-acre camp, nestled in the White Mountains of New Hampshire.
+Ogontz is a beautiful 300-acre camp, nestled in the White Mountains of New Hampshire, in the traditional lands of the Abenaki people.
 The camp has its own secluded lake, surrounded by woodland and sunny open spaces.
 The waterfront has a shallow, sandy beach, and places for diving, deep-water swimming, sailing, kayaking, and canoeing.
 The Dining Room has a warm rustic charm with wooden floors and windows on three sides looking out towards the lake and open grassy fields.
 Meals include lots of fresh bread and desserts from the large camp bakery.
 There is a beautiful dance hall equipped with a hardwood floor and a stage.
 Several nice meeting spaces, including a barn loft, are used for our programs.
 A very special and popular spot to relax, read, listen to stories, or just take in the scenery is a welcoming circle of Adirondack chairs, spread out under a large tree and overlooking the lake and the surrounding mountains.
 There are also swing sets, tennis courts, and hiking paths following streams and waterfalls.

 The camp is about a three hour drive from Boston, and six hours from New York City.
 CDSS has held programs at Ogontz since 1999.